 - Period: all types of registered sites that characterise a category or period will be considered - Rarity: there are some categories which are so scarce that all surviving examples which still retain some archaeological potential should be preserved.
 In general, however, a selection will be made which reflects the typical as well as the rare.
-This process will take account of all aspects of the distribution of a particular class of archaeological monument, both in Jersey and beyond.

-- Documentation: the significance of a site or monument may be enhanced by the existence of records of previous investigation or, in the case of more recent monuments, by the supporting evidence of contemporary written records - Group Value: the value of a single monument (such as a field system) may be greatly enhanced by its association with related contemporary monuments (such as a settlement and cemetery or with monuments of different periods).
-In some cases, it will be preferable to protect the complete group of monuments, including associated and adjacent land, rather than to protect isolated monuments within the group. - Survival/Condition: the survival of a monument's archaeological potential both above-and below-ground is a particularly important consideration and will be assessed in relation to its present condition and surviving features. - Fragility/Vulnerability: highly important archaeological evidence from some field monuments can be destroyed by a single ploughing or unsympathetic treatment (The Threshold Effect). - Diversity; some monuments may be selected for designation because they possess a combination of high quality features, others because of a single important attribute. - Potential: there are cases where the nature of the evidence cannot be specified precisely but it may still be possible to document reasons anticipating its existence and importance. - Sustainability: some sites and monuments will show greater potential for long term sustainable management, including exploitation of their educational value.
+This process will take account of all aspects of the distribution of a particular class of archaeological site or building, both in Jersey and beyond. - Documentation: the significance of a site or building may be enhanced by the existence of records of previous investigation or, in the case of more recent sites or buildings, by the supporting evidence of contemporary written records - Group Value: the value of a single site or building (such as a field system) may be greatly enhanced by its association with related contemporary sites or buildings (such as a settlement and cemetery or with sites or buildings of different periods).
+In some cases, it will be preferable to protect the complete group, including associated and adjacent land, rather than to protect isolated sites or buildings within the group. - Survival/Condition: the survival of a site or building's archaeological potential both above-and below-ground is a particularly important consideration and will be assessed in relation to its present condition and surviving features. - Fragility/Vulnerability: highly important archaeological evidence from some field sites or buildings can be destroyed by a single ploughing or unsympathetic treatment (The Threshold Effect). - Diversity; some sites or buildings may be selected for designation because they possess a combination of high quality features, others because of a single important attribute. - Potential: there are cases where the nature of the evidence cannot be specified precisely but it may still be possible to document reasons anticipating its existence and importance. - Sustainability: some sites or buildings will show greater potential for long term sustainable management, including exploitation of their educational value.

 Most prehistoric, Roman and early medieval sites and monuments will be listed as SSIs.
-Medieval sites including houses, castles and religious monuments, together with sites of former structures, settlements and field systems of sufficient completeness or with suspected potential, either above or below ground, will similarly be listed SSIs.
-Post-medieval monuments or sites which demonstrate the principal stages of development, or are good examples of an individual style or type of military engineering, industrial and agricultural technology or public works will also be listed SSIs.
+Medieval sites including houses, castles and fortifications and religious monuments, together with sites of former structures, settlements and field systems of sufficient completeness or with suspected potential, either above or below ground, will similarly be listed SSIs.
+Postmedieval buildings or sites which demonstrate the principal stages of development, or are good examples of an individual style or type of military engineering, industrial and agricultural technology or public works will also be listed SSIs.
 Many of these will include structures, which also meet the criteria for SSI listing as historic buildings.